bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Get some tokens to stake your validator from our FAUCET.
 Note that you can only use the faucet once every FIVE minutes.

-    i) Add a new local keypair for the account that will be the self-delegator to the validator on this node:
+    i) Add a new local keypair for the account that will be the operator for the validator on this node:

     ```text
     blzcli keys add vuser